Laboratory Accreditation – What is it?

-An accreditation is a certificate that is issued by a third party entity.
-This is to ensure there is no bias and that the accredited certification bodies operate independently and objectively when deciding which genetic testing laboratories are to be awarded their certificate.
+An accreditation is a certificate that is issued by an independent regulating body.
+This is to ensure there is no bias and that the certification bodies operate independently and objectively when deciding which genetic testing laboratories are to be awarded their certificate.
 Once a lab has this certificate, they may use it to their advantage as a proof of competency.
 Clients using an accredited DNA testing facility can really have their mind at rest that every operation being carried out within the testing facility follows very high standards.

-Paternity and parental DNA tests are very accurate.
+Parental DNA tests are very accurate.
 The results for DNA paternity testing are close to 100% accurate if the man tested is the biological father of the child or the children tested.
-In fact, in such cases, the probability of paternity is 99.99%.
+In fact, in such cases, the probability of paternity is issued as 99.99%.
 No DNA test can offer a 100% accurate result as paternity testing is partly based on a statistical calculation.
 The probability expresses the chances that the man tested is the biological father of the child and no other male within a population.

 If the man tested is not the biological father, he is “excluded” from the paternal relationship with a 100% probability.
 The entire statistical probability expressed in a paternity test result is based on what is called Bayes’ Theorem.

 All our paternity tests begin with an assumption that there is a 50% chance that the alleged father tested is the biological father and a 50% chance that he is not.
 The analysis will confirm with utmost scientific accuracy whether or not he is in fact the father of the child.

 The results are put together in the simplest way giving our clients the indispensable information they need and the most important aspects of their test.

 - The details of all parties that have been analyzed

 - The table with the genetic profiles of each individual (showing all 21 genetic markers)